SyncfusionExamples/how-to-add-and-customize-the-connectors-in-the-angular-diagram-component/README.md

 A quick start Angular project that shows how to add connectors in an Angular Diagram.
 This project includes a code snippet to add a connector programmatically and using the drawing tool.
 It also includes a code snippet to add different types of connector segments and decorator shapes.

-Refer to the connector’s documentation on the Syncfusion Angular Diagram component: https://ej2.syncfusion.com/angular/documentation/diagram/connectors
+Refer to the connector’s documentation on the Syncfusion&reg; Angular Diagram component: https://ej2.syncfusion.com/angular/documentation/diagram/connectors

 Check out this online connector example of the Angular Diagram component: